Homeland Security Careers

 Undergraduate students majoring in homeland security often explore topics like emergency and disaster incident command; law enforcement intelligence applications; and chemical, biological, and radiological hazards.
 Students may also choose a concentration, such as immigration security, to prepare for specific careers.

-Finally, most programs require or strongly encourage learners to complete an internship to develop practical experience in a real-world homeland security setting.
+Finally, most programs require or strongly encourage learners to complete an internship to develop practical experience in a homeland security setting.

-- Probation Officer or Correctional Treatment Specialist
+Probation Officer or Correctional Treatment Specialist

-- Fire Inspector or Fire Investigator
+Fire Inspector or Fire Investigator

 Fire inspectors search for fire hazards or violations of fire safety codes.
 Fire investigators collect and analyze evidence to determine the cause of fires and other explosions.
-While you do not need a bachelor's degree to qualify for these positions, some employers may prefer to hire candidates with a four-year degree in fire science, homeland security, or a related major.
+While you may not need a bachelor's degree to qualify for these positions, some employers may prefer to hire candidates with a four-year degree in fire science, homeland security, or a related major.

-- Emergency Management Director
+Emergency Management Director

-- Information Security Analyst
+Information Security Analyst